scaleoutsean/spectrum-scale-notes/ibm-ess-3.5-to-4.0-upgrade.md

 ## Upgrade the Management Node

 We first want to upgrade the management node, `ems1`, as described on page 5 of the Guide.
+If you're not sure what your hostnames are, run `mmlsnodeclass` and they will be displayed in the output.
+You can pass IP addresses or hostnames to `-N` (node) parameter.

 ```
 cd /opt/ibm/gss/install